rocrisp/kubetruth/readme.md

 After installing KubeTruth we see the pod is not running with Error status.

-So we look at the Pod's log for more info.
+The Pod's log can offer for more info.

 ````
 $ oc logs kubetruth-install-b8867597b-6cdqq